Cholmes24/JID-0338/README.md

 ### TROUBLESHOOTING:

-  * "Authentication Plugin: caching-sha2_password cannot be loaded" error
+  * Common error `Authentication Plugin: caching-sha2_password cannot be loaded`

-    * This is a common error that can occur if the user types pip install mysql-connector instead of pip install mysql-connector-python.
+    * This error can occur if the user types pip install mysql-connector instead of `pip install mysql-connector-python`.
 Ensure to use the latter.

     * If that does not fix the problem, then locate the my.ini file which should be located in the ProgramData\MySQL\MySQL Server 5.7 on your main drive.